 - Similar to machine learning algorithms, a decision tree can be overtrained.
-Specifically, it can be very sensitive to statistical fluctuations in the training sample. - High statistics training samples can minimize the impact, but never remove it - Removing nodes with low separation power, thereby reducing the complexity - Could generate multiple trees and combine them to increase separation power and decrease overtraining, but the decision process would create identical trees for the same training sample - Common solution is to use Boosting
+Specifically, it can be very sensitive to statistical fluctuations in the training sample. - High statistics training samples can minimize the impact, but never remove it - Removing nodes with low separation power helps, due to reducing the complexity - Could generate multiple trees and combine them to increase separation power and decrease overtraining, but the decision process would create identical trees for the same training sample - Common solution to avoid identical decisions with multiple iterations is to use Boosting